chenzhe142/front-end-engineer-interview-questions/README.md

 ### - how to use data attributes?

 ## css
+### - what CSS preprocessor do you use?
+Pros and cons?
+I use `Stylus` and `PostCSS` (with css-next plugin).

+Pros:
+1. nested syntax
+2. can use variable, function, mixins, etc.
+3. etc.

+Cons:
+1. harder to debugging. change file -> compile -> refresh page to see changes
+2. learning curve

+### - what is `float`?

 ## frameworks
 ### - how do you think of Angular 2?